SovnSkyrim/QWEST/README.md

 You should know that the [Thieves Guild have Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/33256) now, and you can [Renounce the Daedra if you will](https://www.nexusmods.com/skyrimspecialedition/mods/36100), while [Vampires can skip Fort Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/25783).
 A much more detailled Spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/15h4lGfMr4z_1hqPp8LDVbTLLRqgjaQBUUSIYc6XtJGU/edit#gid=0).

 - Followers -
-[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194#) will provide a nice amount of high quality followers but there is still the unforgettable [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461), [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) or [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) ([with her cute face overhaul!](https://www.nexusmods.com/skyrimspecialedition/mods/29345)).
+[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194#) will provide a nice amount of high quality followers but there is still the unforgettable [Inigo](https://www.nexusmods.com/skyrimspecialedition/mods/1461), [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035) [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) ([with her cute face overhaul!](https://www.nexusmods.com/skyrimspecialedition/mods/29345)), [Vilja](https://www.nexusmods.com/skyrimspecialedition/mods/6722), and even [Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137).
 There is also Serana [Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) and [Add-on](https://www.nexusmods.com/skyrimspecialedition/mods/32161) for all the love for the goth cutie.

 - Loot, Artefacts and Leveling -
 [Reliquary of Myth](https://www.nexusmods.com/skyrimspecialedition/mods/31612) overhauls all vanilla Artifacts and [Dynamic Dungeon Loot](https://www.nexusmods.com/skyrimspecialedition/mods/10308) coupled with [Lock Related Loot](https://www.nexusmods.com/skyrimspecialedition/mods/11342) makes sure you do not find spider webs in the dungeon chests.
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) handles levels, quests will level your character levels, skills will not level it anymore, but they'll level independently.
 Also there's a skill cap to avoid powerleveling, it is determined by the Player Character level, you really should check the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/17751)!

+- Enemies and General Difficulty
+QWEST! isn't here to make the game feel like it's Dark Souls' difficulty.
+My philosophy on enemies is that diversity should be more important than difficulty, and that very diversity is gonna make the game more challenging.
+That is why you will find all kinds of bandits, draugrs, vampires, dragons, while they all have new cool spells due to [EEOS](https://www.nexusmods.com/skyrimspecialedition/mods/37228) and their spawns are increased due to [Genesis Unleashed](https://www.nexusmods.com/skyrimspecialedition/mods/23871).
+Here's a few mods adding diversity: For Draugrs we have: [DUI](https://www.nexusmods.com/skyrimspecialedition/mods/21775), [BriDO](https://www.nexusmods.com/skyrimspecialedition/mods/26188), [Cannibal Draugr on Solstheim](https://www.nexusmods.com/skyrimspecialedition/mods/21238).
+Bandits have [OBIS](https://www.nexusmods.com/skyrimspecialedition/mods/4145) and it's Patrol addon.
+Vampires have [Better Vampire NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/9510).
+Dragons have [Splendor](https://www.nexusmods.com/skyrimspecialedition/mods/9670), [Diverse Dragons Collection](https://www.nexusmods.com/skyrimspecialedition/mods/695) and [Zim's Dragon Improvements](https://www.nexusmods.com/skyrimspecialedition/mods/38693).
+This list isn't exhaustive!

 ## Installation
 ### Pre-Installation